-- Increase the employment opportunity and quality of local labour.
-Bus drivers will for example be able to become train drivers, job with more qualification than bus driver.
-Travel distances and times for trucks drivers would be shortened, as a part of the freight transport can be done by rail.
-New jobs will be created in rail system: train drivers, train conductors, person in the stations, personal in the workshops, personal in the office of the rail company.
-Just for personal on the trains, we estimate creation of around 100 jobs.
+Increase the employment opportunity and quality of local labour.
+Bus drivers will for example be able to become train drivers, which is a job with more qualification than a bus driver.
+Travel distances and times for truck drivers would be shortened, as a part of the freight transport can be done by rail.
+New jobs will be created in rail system: train drivers, train conductors, personnel in the stations, personnel in the workshops, personnel in the office of the rail company.
+Just for personnel on the trains, we estimate creation of around 100 jobs.

-Decrease the cost of transportation for goods, because freight train will be able to carry higher quantity of goods than trucks, and for lower price.
-Manufactured goods from India will be less costly to import and price will decrease.
-Therefore, the purchasing power of Bhutanese people will increase.
+Decrease in the cost of transportation for goods, because a freight train will be able to carry higher quantity of goods than trucks, and for a lower price.
+Manufactured goods from India will be less costly to import and prices will decrease.
+Therefore, the purchasing power of the Bhutanese people will increase.

-The solution that we propose is a complete system where each part complements the others:
+The solution that we propose is a complete system where each part compliments the others: